slackapi/python-slack-sdk/README.md

 ### Advanced Options

-The Python slackclient v2 now uses [AIOHttp][aiohttp] under the hood.
+#### SSL

+You can provide a custom SSL context or disable verification by passing the `ssl` option, supported by both the RTM and the Web client.

+For async requests, see the [AIOHttp SSL documentation](https://docs.aiohttp.org/en/stable/client_advanced.html#ssl-control-for-tcp-sockets).

+For sync requests, see the [urllib SSL documentation](https://docs.python.org/3/library/urllib.request.html#urllib.request.urlopen).

+#### Proxy

+A proxy is supported when making async requests, pass the `proxy` option, supported by both the RTM and the Web client.

+For more information, see [AIOHttp Proxy documentation](https://docs.aiohttp.org/en/stable/client_advanced.html#proxy-support).

+#### DNS performance

-Looking for a performance boost?
+Using the async client and looking for a performance boost?
 Installing the optional dependencies (aiodns) may help speed up DNS resolving by the client.
 We've included it as an extra called "optional":
 ```bash
 $ pip3 install slackclient[optional]
 ```

-Interested in SSL or Proxy support?
-Simply use their built-in [SSL](https://docs.aiohttp.org/en/stable/client_advanced.html#ssl-control-for-tcp-sockets) and [Proxy](https://docs.aiohttp.org/en/stable/client_advanced.html#proxy-support) arguments.
-You can pass these options directly into both the RTM and the Web client.
+#### Example

 ```python
 import os